You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 Variations

 - You can make this lasagna with ground lamb, chicken, or turkey.
-It doesn't taste the same as beef, but these options make interesting variations.
-I especially like the turkey one.
+It doesn't taste the same as beef, but these options make for interesting variations.
+I especially like the turkey one, as long as you use ground turkey thighs and not breasts, which are too lean.

 - Sometimes, I add a generous pinch of onion powder when I season the zucchini.

-- You can use well-softened cream cheese instead of ricotta.
+- You can substitute well-softened cream cheese for the ricotta.
 I experimented with this option and have found that the results are richer and heavier but delicious.

 - Provolone is a good substitute for mozzarella.
 You can also use a shredded cheese bag labeled "Italian cheese mix."

-- I sometimes sprinkle the finished dish with a tablespoon or two of dry-grated parmesan for added flavor.
+- I sometimes sprinkle the finished dish with a tablespoon or two of grated parmesan for added flavor.

 Mix the ricotta cheese with eggs and basil.